Chart Color Schemes

 The educational profile of Jordan Springs exceeds national averages, with above-average qualification levels and academic performance metrics

-Education in Jordan Springs shows a notable advantage with 32.1% of residents aged 15+ holding university qualifications, surpassing the SA3 area's 21.4% and the SA4 region's 23.9%.
-Bachelor degrees are most common at 20.9%, followed by postgraduate qualifications (9.2%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 34.3% of residents aged 15+ holding these, including advanced diplomas (12.9%) and certificates (21.4%).
-Educational participation is high, with 32.9% of residents currently enrolled in formal education, comprising 13.5% in primary, 7.1% in secondary, and 4.3% in tertiary education.
+Educational attainment in Jordan Springs is notably high, with 32.1% of residents aged 15 and above holding university qualifications as of the latest available data.
+This compares to 21.4% for the broader SA3 area and 23.9% for the SA4 region.
+Bachelor degrees are most prevalent at 20.9%, followed by postgraduate qualifications (9.2%) and graduate diplomas (2.0%).
+Vocational credentials are also common, with 34.3% of residents aged 15 and above holding such qualifications – advanced diplomas account for 12.9% and certificates for 21.4%.

-Educational participation is notably high, with 32.9% of residents currently enrolled in formal education.
+Educational participation is high, with 32.9% of residents currently enrolled in formal education as of the reported period.
 This includes 13.5% in primary education, 7.1% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education